TonyNgyen/K-Calendar/README.md

 # K-Calendar
-A website that tracks the releases of future Kpop songs.
+A web application that tracks the releases of future Kpop songs.
 Not a finished product, will be constantly updating.

 Currently hosted on Heroku until Heroku is no longer free: https://k-calendar.herokuapp.com
+***
+## General Info
+ * All data about artists and their releases are taken from the Spotify API
+ * HTML, CSS, Bootstrap, Jinja, Flask are all used to operate the actual web application
+ * spotify.py is dedicated to interacting the Spotify API
+    * Uses API's data to update Data.JSON which acts as the data base for the web application
+ * Beautiful Soup is used on Reddit and dbkpop to get the upcoming releases of the month
+    * Reddit gets **all** Korean music releases while dbkpop is used to filter that data to get k-pop
+ * There are plans to incorporate Javascript and React to make the web application more responsive